 Transfer Course Work

-Pasadena City College only accepts lower division college level coursework transferred from regionally accredited colleges and universities.
+Pasadena City College only accepts lower division college level coursework transferred from U.S. institutionally accredited colleges and universities.
 These courses are evaluated for applicability to the Associate in Arts or Associate in Science Degrees.
 There is no guarantee that courses taken at another college will be accepted for credit at Pasadena City College.
 Many factors are considered when evaluating a course for credit such as: accreditation status of the college, course content, educational quality and rigor, level of credit earned and appropriateness of the other college courses to programs offered at Pasadena City College.
-A passing score on a competency examination administered by Pasadena City College may be required before credit is granted for courses in mathematics or English taken at other colleges.
+A passing score on a competency examination administered by Pasadena City College may be required before credit is granted for courses in Mathematics or English taken at other colleges.
 Transcripts from other accredited colleges are not evaluated until the student has completed 12 units at Pasadena City College.
-Students may request an evaluation in the Counseling Center.
+Students may request an evaluation with an Academic Counselor.
 Official transcripts of all previous college work must be submitted to the Admissions and Records Office.